Welcome to Your Campus Sensory Room

 The University of Hawai‘i at Mānoa’s Office of Faculty Development and Academic Support provides opportunities, resources, and services that promote faculty and staff career development and recognizes excellence in teaching within the campus community.

-Fridays (except holidays)
+Fridays (except holidays & breaks)

 1:30 pm – 2:30 pm